Alliaceae and animal health

 Fig 1.
 The excretion of oocysts in brooilers infected with coccidia is significantly lower in those animals that consume additive feed with the thiosulfonates present in Garlicon (Kim et al. 2012).

 II.
-Modulation of the intestinal microbiota
+Modulation of the gut microbiota

-OSCs have been shown to act against enteropathogenic bacteria (Salmonella, E. coli, etc.) while respecting beneficial bacteria (Lactobacillus and Bifidobacterium), which contributes to proper fermentation absorption of its derivatives, such as volatile fatty acids, vitamins and minerals (Hairstyle et al., 2013).
+OSCs have been shown to act against enteropathogenic bacteria (Salmonella, E. coli, etc.) while respecting beneficial bacteria (Lactobacillus and Bifidobacterium), which contributes to the proper fermentation absorption of its derivatives, such as volatile fatty acids, vitamins and minerals (Hairstyle et al., 2013).

 Fig. 2.
 Evolution of the different bacterial groups at intestinal level during the fattening and finishing phase after the addition of Garlicon to the diet of weaned piglets (day 0) until the end of the fattening phase (day 103).
 A decrease of enterobacteria, clostridia and salmonella is observed, while lactobacilli and bifidobacteria are maintained or increased.
 (Sanchez et al. 2020). # P<0.010; * P < 0.05; **P< 0.01; ***P< 0.001